dolthub/docs/packages/doltgres/content/reference/sql/version-control/dolt-sql-procedures.md

   - [dolt_undrop()](#dolt_undrop)
   - [dolt_verify_constraints()](#dolt_verify_constraints)
 - [Access Control](#access-control)

 # Dolt SQL Procedures

-Dolt provides native stored procedures to allow access to `dolt` CLI commands from within a SQL session.
+Doltgres provides native stored procedures to access version control features in a SQL session.
 Each procedure is named after the `dolt` command line command it matches, and takes arguments in an identical form.

 For example, `dolt checkout -b feature-branch` is equivalent to